19.4 km one way

 The nearest towns are:

-The advisory will be applied at 6 am every day.
+The assessment to apply the advisory will be made at 6 am every day.
 If applied:

 Track standard: Route